 But if you want an excellent area to surf or relax on the beach in Maui, check out Hamoa.
 Surrounded by cliffs and plenty of open ocean, this area provides a more secluded experience without a long drive or hike.

 Another great place to catch a wave on Maui is The Cove in Kihei for gentle waves, or Olowalu which has rougher bigger waves and good place for surfers more comfortable on their board.

-Both islands offer fantastic resorts; however, Maui tends to have better (although somewhat more expensive) options due to the seclusion and inclusive options.
+Both islands offer fantastic resorts; however, we think Maui tends to have better (although somewhat more expensive) options due to the seclusion and all-inclusive options.